Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$: Introduction

-\begin{citethmfinitegen} When the Jordan algebra $J$ is finitely generated, the algebra ${\mathcal U}_n(J)$ is finitely generated. \end{citethmfinitegen}
+\begin{citethmfinitegen} The associative algebra ${\mathcal U}_n(J)$ is finitely generated, for all finitely generated Jordan algebras $J$. \end{citethmfinitegen}

-\begin{citethmfinitepres} If the Jordan algebra $J$ is finitely presented, the Lie algebra $\widehat\fsl_2(J)$ is finitely presented. \end{citethmfinitepres}
+\begin{citethmfinitepres} The Lie algebra $\widehat\fsl_2(J)$ is finitely presented, for all finitely presented Jordan algebras $J$. \end{citethmfinitepres}

 The free Jordan $\K$-algebra $J(D)$ on $D$ generators admits a grading $J(D)=\bigoplus_{n\geq 0} J_n(D)$, where $J_0(D)=\K$ and $J_1(D)$ is the linear span of the $D$ generators.
-The algebra $J(D)$ an elusive object, however an explicit formula for $\dim J_n(D)$ has been conjectured in \cite{KM}.
-The previous theorem shows that $\widehat\fsl_2(J(D))$ is $FP_2$ and other observations suggest that the Lie algebra $\widehat\fsl_2(J(D))$ could be $FP_\infty$, that is, its trivial module has a projective resolution consisting of finitely generated modules.
-We conclude Part A with the following result:
+The algebra $J(D)$ is an elusive object.
+However, an explicit formula for $\dim J_n(D)$ has been conjectured in \cite{KM}.
+The previous theorem shows that $\widehat\fsl_2(J(D))$ is $FP_2$.
+This theorem and other observations raise the natural question of whether the Lie algebra $\widehat\fsl_2(J(D))$ could be $FP_\infty$, that is, whether its trivial module has a projective resolution consisting of finitely generated modules.
+Such a finiteness condition would have profound consequences for the growth of free Jordan algebras:

 \begin{citethmFPhypothesis} Assume that $\widehat\fsl_2(J(D+1))$ is of type $FP_\infty$.
 Then the conjectural formula of \cite{KM} for $\dim J_n(D)$ holds. \end{citethmFPhypothesis}